Ponderosa State Park Peninsula Trail, IdahoNational Parks & Nature

 Where to Stay Nearby

-Hotels & Resorts in McCall
+Hotels and Vacation Rentals in McCall

 Sample 2-Day Itinerary